datacamp/datacamp-light/README.md

 ## Examples

-You can find more examples in the `/example` folder in the repository.
+You can find more examples in the `example` folder in the repository.
 You can also test out a live example at http://assets.datacamp.com/example/standalone-two-consoles.html.